weidongxu-microsoft/java-sdk-tools/mcp/README.md

 }
 ```

-### 8. update_client_name
+### 7. update_client_name
-Update client names for both TypeSpec files and the generated Java SDK.
-Provides instructions for renaming.
+Update client name for both client.tsp and the generated java sdk.
+Follow the returned instruction to update old client name to new client name, be sure to ask for old client name and new client name. e.g. MediaMessageContent.mediaUri to MediaMessageContent.mediaUrl

 **Parameters:**
 - None (the tool returns instructions that guide you through the update process)